antpearson/Mixd-CSS-Framework/README.md

 ## Font sizing

-Set a *relevant* base font-size on the `<html>` element.
-Use `ems` to define font sizing &mdash; **do not define any font sizes in pixels**.
+Set a *relevant* default font-size on the `<html>` element to supply global typographic elements.
+From there, use `ems` to define font sizing &mdash; **do not define any font sizes in pixels**.
 Define line heights unitlessly everywhere **unless** we are trying to align text to known heights.

 Do not use `rems` for font-sizing unless absolutely necessary due to compound nesting.
-If using `rems` - provide fall back for IE in `modernizr.scss` using the `.no-remunit` class.
+If using `rems` - provide pixel/<`em>` fallback for IE using the Modernizr `.no-remunit` class.

 We want to avoid defining font sizes over and over; to achieve this we have a predefined scale of font sizes tethered to classes.
 We can recycle these rather than having to declare styles over and over.